flobb/FlobFoundationBundle/README.md

 - the [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) for menus, this bundle can theme them for you.
 - the [KpnPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) for pagination, this bundle can theme them for you.

+## Changelog

+v2
+- namespace renaming
+- new form types : button_group and button_bar
+- rework the twig form template
+- rework the KNP menu template and make it compatible with KNP menu 2.0

 ## Installation and configuration

 First, edit your `composer.json` and add :